 - The life of upholstered cushions can be increased through periodic turning.
 The weekly reversal of loose cushions will allow even distribution of wear over long periods of time.
 Consumers should also fluff up loose pillows to even out any lumps or settling in head or kidney cushions.
-Normal use will cause cushions to loose some of their firmness, and should be expected- especially if you have a “favorite” spot.
+Normal use will cause cushions to lose some of their firmness, and should be expected- especially if you have a “favorite” spot.